 Toss-up between Pant and Dhoni…

 Coming back to Rishabh Pant, methinks that this is just a passing phase for the swashbuckling wicket-keeper-batsman.
-India will soon need a specialized keeper and will not be able to afford keep K L Rahul behind the wickets, across formats, throughout the year.
-Rahul Dravid did that duty for Indian cricket for long, but at the end of the day you do need a specialized wicket-keeper in any cricket team.
+India will soon need a specialized keeper and will not be able to afford to keep K L Rahul behind the wickets, across formats, throughout the year.
+Rahul Dravid did that duty for Indian cricket for long, but at the end of the day, you do need a specialized wicket-keeper in any cricket team.
 So where does that leave M S Dhoni?
 He might make a comeback as a medium-pacer.

 I’m a joking!